officialfm/valid8ors/README.md

     validates :name, blacklist: true

-You can translate (or overload) the default message via for e.g. using activerecord (in english): "en.activerecord.errors.models.user.attributes.name.blacklisted"
+You can translate (or overload) the default message via for e.g. using activerecord (in english):

+    en.activerecord.errors.models.user.attributes.name.blacklisted

 ## Reserved Validator